Monday, Oct. 7, 2019 (Updated Oct. 13, 2019)

 Pursuing flood mitigation tops Friend’s agenda.
 But social justice also figures heavily into her platform.
 An attorney (though not in Colorado), Friend has represented asylum seekers held in the Aurora immigrant detention center.
 She also teaches criminal justice at Front Range Community College and was active in pushing for Boulder’s assault weapons ban.

 Having worked on such nationally divisive issues, Friend sees more similarities than differences in Boulder’s controversial problems — namely, growth and development.

-Philosophically, she said, people want the same things for the city: increased racial and ethnic diversity; a more equal distribution of incomes; a walkable, bikeable built environment that allows a low-impact lifestyle, climate-wise.
+Philosophically, she said, people want the same things for the city: increased racial and ethnic diversity; a more equal The final stage of delivering electricity to homes and businesses. of incomes; a walkable, bikeable built environment that allows a low-impact lifestyle, climate-wise.